spicella/IntroCS-Kuramoto/README.md

 ### To do:
   - Implement Python pipeline for plots
+  - Add in output from C average+std of both phase and frequency, over multiple runs: std will be indicative of the syncronization and will scale with 1/OrderParameter
   - Create a separated C file for bonus part

 ### Ideas: